 Funds come in all different kind of shapes and sizes.
 There are several granting programmes that are devoted to building awareness on human rights, developing civil society and encouring dialogue and active citizenship.
 Search the web or visit the sponsor pages of other film festivals to get you started.
 A small selection of granting programmes is also found through this link.

 Furthermore – depending on the political situation in your region – you can check whether your government offers domestic funds for your project.
-Get in touch with your Ministry of Culture or the Ministry of Foreign Affairs.
+Get in touch with your municipality or Ministry of Culture.

 Finally, there are many institutions, foundations and embassies in the world that are involved in supporting cultural or socially engaged projects.
 A forthcoming advantage of getting involved with an embassy, is that their support can help or even protect you against local authorities who might not be in favour of your project.
 However, do keep in mind that many embassies and institutions tend to support projects that have a clear link to their country.

 Sponsors are always on the lookout for new, fresh and interesting projects to fund – and therefore have a tendency to withdraw from ‘older’ projects after a few years of sponsorship.
 In order to ensure the continuity of your project, you thus might want to diversify your sources as much as possible.
 Moreover, applying at different sources is generally well appreciated by the funds and might have a positive influence in the assessment of your proposal.

 After you have found suitable funding options, make sure to double-check their guidelines, criteria and regulations.
 What exactly is it that this organisation supports?
 Is it applicable to your project?
 You also want to go through their regulations carefully – especially when it comes to their deadlines.
 Most funds work with a limited number of granting rounds per year.
 Check whether these are in line with your own planning and the execution of your project.